Parent and carer FAQ

 The required evidence may change depending on the applicant – for example, for UK-based students, the Student Loans Company can usually obtain household income information directly from HMRC.
 Proof of identity may be required, more information can be find on the UK government website, including a step-by-step guide on the application process.

-When will my son or daughter receive their funds?
+When will my son, daughter or young person receive their funds?

 Funding will be released when they enrol at the University.
 The Maintenance Loan is paid in three instalments, at the start of each academic term.
-If they haven’t already done so, we recommend that your son or daughter applies for their student finance as soon as possible to ensure their application is processed in time for the start of term.
+If they haven’t already done so, we recommend that your son, daughter or young person applies for their student finance as soon as possible to ensure their application is processed in time for the start of term.

-If my son or daughter chooses to defer their year of entry, what happens to their student finance application?
+If my son, daughter or young person chooses to defer their year of entry, what happens to their student finance application?

 Funding is only released to students who enrol at the University.
-If your son or daughter decides to not enrol, the funding would not be paid out, and their student finance application would need to be cancelled.
-For undergraduate courses, you apply for funding on a year-by-year basis – meaning they would need to reapply for funding for the 21/22 academic year.
+If your son, daughter or young person decides not to enrol, the funding would not be paid out, and their student finance application would need to be cancelled.
+For undergraduate courses, you apply for funding on a year-by-year basis – meaning they would need to reapply for funding for the 2022/23 academic year.

-How much financial support do I need to provide to my son or daughter?
+How much financial support do I need to provide to my son, daughter or young person?

 This will vary for each student and depends on what works best for you as a family.
-As a starting point, use the Student Finance Calculator to see how much maintenance loan your son or daughter is entitled to, based on your household income, and calculate the difference between the maximum amount (£9,203).
+As a starting point, use the Student Finance Calculator to see how much maintenance loan your son, daughter or young person is entitled to, based on your household income, and calculate the difference between the maximum amount (£9,203).
 Are you able to make up some of the difference?
-If not, your child might want to think about working part-time to support themselves financially – our Employability team can help your son or daughter to find paid work.
+If not, they might want to think about working part-time to support themselves financially – our Employability team can help your son, daughter or young person to find paid work.

 Is it best so supplement their living costs or pay for accommodation?

 Many parents choose to put money towards accommodation, so they know that essential cost is taken care of.
 However, it can be good for students to understand the cost of accommodation, so that they are aware of rent and living costs that they may incur after university.
-Whatever you decide, we recommend that you discuss it with your son or daughter so that they understand what you are willing to contribute and what costs they need to manage themselves.
+Whatever you decide, we recommend that you discuss it with your son, daughter or young person so that they understand what you are willing to contribute and what costs they need to manage themselves.

-Creating a budget plan with your son or daughter is a good way for them to manage their spending and understand their living costs.
+Creating a budget plan with your son, daughter or young person is a good way for them to manage their spending and understand their living costs.